-Note: We are using username as postman and password as password
+Note: We are using the username as postman and password as password

-It still says 400 , Bad Request.(This part we have already covered in the Responses Chapter under Status codes and their meaning.)
-Can you guess why?
-If you remember what we learnt in last section, a basic access authentication requires username and password to be encoded in Base64 but here we just sent the username and password in plain text.
-As a result server returned a 400, Bad Request status code.
+It still says 400, Bad Request.(This part we have already covered in the Responses Chapter under Status codes and their meaning).
+Can you guess why?*** If you remember what we learned in the last section, a basic access authentication requires a username and password to be encoded in Base64 but here we just sent the username and password in plain text.
+As a result, the server returned a 400, Bad Request status code.
 Before we move forward it will be beneficial to understand what Base64 encoding is.

 What is Base64 encoding?

-An encoding is used in the authentication because we don’t want our data to be transmitted directly over the network.
-There are a numerous reasons for that.
+Encoding is used in authentication because we don't want our data to be transmitted directly over the network.
+There are numerous reasons for that.
 Network scanners can read your Request and retrieve the Username and Password sent without encoding.
 Also, bits and bytes transmitted directly can be considered as inbuilt command bits by the modem or other equipment in the network chain.
-For example, if there is an inbuilt command of 0101101010 which means reset to the modem then while transmitting we have may want get a data sequence of 001101010010110101011020.
-Here the modem might interpret it as an reset command and will reset itself.
-In order to avoid such problems it is beneficial to encode the data.
+For example, if there is an inbuilt command of 0101101010 which means reset to the modem then while transmitting we have may want to get a data sequence of 001101010010110101011020.
+Here the modem might interpret it as a reset command and will reset itself.
+In order to avoid such problems, it is beneficial to encode the data.

-We use base64 particularly because it transmits the data into textual form and send it in easier form such as HTML form data.
+We use base64 particularly because it transmits the data into a textual form and sends it in an easier form such as HTML form data.
 We use Base64 particularly because we can rely on the same 64 characters in any encoding language that we use.
 Although we can use higher base encoding methods also but they are very hard to convert and transmit which wastes time unnecessarily.